 Michael has been part of RCC for nearly his entire life.
 He and his wife Elaine (Elly) met at RCC’s annual family camp as teenagers, married in 2001, and have 5 children.
 They live in Oregon City.
 A graduate of the University of Idaho, Michael is a licensed CPA and is the CFO of a Portland firm.
 He speaks often on tax-related topics.
 Michael has been active in Christian Education at RCC for many years as well as various Christian ministries outside of RCC.
 He was a founding board member of Love In the Name of Christ of Clackamas County in 2004 and continues to serve that organization.
 Michael was ordained and installed as an elder at RCC in November 2016.

 Roger was born and raised in San Diego, California, and served six years active duty in the US Navy from 1972-1978, where the Lord found and saved him.
 After his enlistment, he attended Multnomah University, graduating in 1984 with a Bachelor of Science in Biblical Education.
-Roger has served our congregation as a Sunday School teacher and administrator, and has overseen the weekly Sunday fellowship meal (Agape), the internal benevolence program and the greeters.
-Roger also served as a deacon from 2003 until his ordination and installation as an elder in November of 2016.
-He and his wife Beverly have 4 grown children and 9 grandchildren.
+Roger has served our congregation as a Sunday School teacher and administrator, has overseen the weekly Sunday fellowship meal (Agape), the internal benevolence program, and the greeters.
+Roger served as a deacon from 2003 until his ordination and installation as an elder in November of 2016.
+He and his wife Beverly have 4 grown children and LOTS of grandchildren.
 They have been members at RCC since 1995 and live in Oregon City.

 Daniel Forster – Deacon